 "We use this photodynamic therapy to open up the blood-brain barrier," he continued.
 "What we're trying to do is enhance the efficacy of the chemotherapy that comes afterwards.
 We're trying to insert this idea into the clinical workflow.
 After surgery, while the patient is still in the operating room, a low dose of photodynamic therapy would be administered.
 We’re hoping to boost that efficacy so we can target these infiltrative cells.”

 Since beginning his Ph.D. studies, Inglut has mentored three undergraduate students, who have all graduated from the BIOE department.
 He cites his biggest accomplishment as his presentation at the 2019 International Photodynamic Association Biennial World Congress, an event that brings together members of the global photodynamic community to advance scientific and clinical research relating to photodiagnosis and photodynamic therapies.

 In September 2020, Inglut began working as a Research Assistant at the National Cancer Institute (NCI), a division of the National Institutes of Health (NIH) in Bethesda, MD.
 The NCI-UMD Partnership for Integrative Cancer Research allows Inglut and other UMD Ph.D. students to tackle pressing needs in cancer research under the mentorship of NIH scientists with basic, clinical, and translational expertise.
 He has spent the past six months working in both Huang’s BIOE Lab and in Dr. Michael M. Gottesman Laboratory of Cell Biology at NCI.

 Inglut hopes to bring his research expertise and leadership skills to an industry or government workplace in the future.
-In his free time, Inglut enjoys making his own espresso and co-managing the D.C.-centric food Instagram account, @dancollindc.
+In his free time, Inglut enjoys making his own espresso and co-managing a D.C.-centric food account on Instagram.